Genivia/ugrep/README.md

                   $ ugrep -l '' --ignore-files

            List all files containing a RPM signature, located in the `rpm'  direc- tory and recursively below up to two levels deeper (3 levels total):

                   $ ugrep -3 -l -tRpm '' rpm/

+           Monitor  the system log for bug reports and ungroup multiple matches on a line:

+                  $ tail -f /var/log/system.log | ugrep -u -i -w bug

            Display all words in a MacRoman-encoded file that has CR newlines: